cosmos/cosmos-sdk/docs/learn/intro/00-overview.md

 ## What is Modularity

-Today there is a lot of talk around modularity and discussions between monolithic and modular
+Today there is a lot of talk around modularity and discussions between monolithic and modular.
+Originally the Cosmos SDK was built with a vision of modularity in mind.
+This means that developers can plug and play, making their blockchain customisable.
+Modularity is dirived from splitting a blockchain into customisable layers of execution, consensus, settlement and data availability, which is what the Cosmos SDK enables.
+For example you can choose to build a vanilla chain and use the Cosmos SDK with CometBFT.
+CometBFT will be your consensus layer and the chain itself would be the settlement and execution layer.
+Another route could be to use the SDK with Rollkit and Celestia as your consensus and data availability layer.
+The benefit of modularity is that you can customise your chain to your specific use case.

 ## Why the Cosmos SDK

-The Cosmos SDK is the most advanced framework for building custom application-specific blockchains today.
+The Cosmos SDK is the most advanced framework for building custom modular application-specific blockchains today.
 Here are a few reasons why you might want to consider building your decentralized application with the Cosmos SDK:

+* It allows you to plug and play your consensus layer.
+As above you can use rollkit and celestia as your consensus and data availability layer.
+This offers a lot of flexibility and customisation.
-* The default consensus engine available within the Cosmos SDK is [CometBFT](https://github.com/cometbft/cometbft).
+* Previously the default consensus engine available within the Cosmos SDK is [CometBFT](https://github.com/cometbft/cometbft).
 CometBFT is the most (and only) mature BFT consensus engine in existence.
 It is widely used across the industry and is considered the gold standard consensus engine for building Proof-of-Stake systems.
 * The Cosmos SDK is open-source and designed to make it easy to build blockchains out of composable [modules](../../build/modules).
 As the ecosystem of open-source Cosmos SDK modules grows, it will become increasingly easier to build complex decentralized platforms with it.
 * The Cosmos SDK is inspired by capabilities-based security, and informed by years of wrestling with blockchain state-machines.
 This makes the Cosmos SDK a very secure environment to build blockchains.
 * Most importantly, the Cosmos SDK has already been used to build many application-specific blockchains that are already in production.
 Among others, we can cite [Cosmos Hub](https://hub.cosmos.network), [IRIS Hub](https://irisnet.org), [Binance Chain](https://docs.binance.org/), [Terra](https://terra.money/) or [Kava](https://www.kava.io/).
 [Many more](https://cosmos.network/ecosystem) are building on the Cosmos SDK.